 The landscapes of Murchison Falls National Park are simply beautiful with magnificent views everywhere.
 If you're a nature lover like me, please don't miss out on the sunrise in Murchison Falls National Park.
 Ask your guide to leave early at 6.00AM to either watch the sunrise over the river nile or inside the national park.
 The colors are beautiful.

-Things to do in Murchison Falls
+Best things to do in Murchison Falls

 Apart from the above 9 best things to do in Murchison Falls, there are more activities to choose from, like nature walks, fishing, and canoeing on the Nile.
 There used to be a hot air balloon safari activity in Murchison Falls National Park offering stunning views of the park’s wildlife and landscapes from a bird's eye view, but this balloon ride in Murchison Falls is no longer offered.